 How to explain IRR?

-IRR is different from other financial metrics, like ROI (Return on Investment) and NPV (Net Present Value).
-Whereas ROI and NPV only take into account the cash flows of a project, IRR takes into account the timing of those cash flows.
+The differences between IRR and ROI (and other financial metrics like NPV) are important to understand.
+Where ROI and NPV only take into account the cash flows of a project, IRR considers the timing of those cash flows.

 IRR in Commercial Real Estate